kkagill/GameFi-Snowmen/README.md

 - Fully decentralized ERC1155 contract aimed to save more gas and can be used with Arweave
 - Sales contract that servers as a store
-- P2E concept using Phaser 3 game
+- P2E concept using Phaser 3 engine
 - Moralis stream API to receive event data via webhook